haraldrudell/mochawrapper/readme.md

 2. **Package consistency** test looks for frequently forgotten items
 3. Automated **adding of mocha** to your project
-4. Enhanced **assertion printouts** with message, actual and expected values 5.**Abbreviated stack traces** compared to the underlying framework
+4. Enhanced **assertion printouts** with message, actual and expected values
+5. **Abbreviated stack traces** compared to the underlying framework
 6. **Resilience** against syntax issues in test files

 ## Add to my project NOW